Kristinita/SashaSublime/README.md

 1. **all colors of all elements are well visible**,
 2. change colors made not for beauty, and for better visibility,
-3. proper execution for each syntax,
+3. different colors for each syntax,
 4. each element of syntax has to have color.

 ## Support